Marin County, East Bay, and Berkeley Real Estate Agent

 Buying a San Francisco home is one of the most exciting milestones of your life.
 To prepare yourself for this moment, you need to know what to expect during the process.
-This guide created by your agent will help reduce the stress of buying a home and help you enjoy the journey as much as possible.
+This guide, created by Marin County, East Bay, and Berkeley real estate agent Jess Williams, will help reduce the stress of buying a home and help you enjoy the journey as much as possible.

 While you're likely eager to start looking at properties, getting pre-approved for a loan is a smarter first move.
 Working with a reliable lender who understands the San Francisco real estate market will ease your home buying journey in two ways: First, a quality lender will help you assess your finances, process all the paperwork, and line you up for a loan you can afford; and second, they will protect you from financing falling through just when you're on the cusp of victory.
 We are happy to share our list of recommended lenders.

 Once you know how much you can afford, it's time to start going to open houses and looking through listings online.
 At first, cast your net wide to learn what's available, where, and - importantly - for how much.
 There will likely by a dramatic difference between a property's listing price and its sales price.
 Use this knowledge to narrow in your search to places you like and on which you anticipate that you can make a competitive offer.

 One day you'll walk in the door of an open house and know you've found something worth pursuing.
 Take a deep breath and look closer.
 Make sure the home satisfies all your requirements.
 Have your agent request a disclosure package for you and then read it-it will provide additional detail and spell out what work needs to be done to the house.
 If everything still looks good, we'll review other comparable homes that have sold recently ("the comps") and help you assess what kind of offer would be both appropriate and likely successful.